colemanw/webform_civicrm/README.txt

 1) You don't have any contact info fields on the form yet (name, address, etc).
 That's easy, just go to the CiviCRM tab of your webform, check the boxes, and the new fields will be created for you.

 2) You already have contact info fields on your form.
 If people have already been using this form, you don't want to delete those fields because you'd lose data from all existing submissions!
 Instead, you can get webform_civicrm to start processing those fields by changing their field keys to the ones understood by webform_civicrm.
-For example, click to edit the "First Name" field in your webform, and then change the field key to "civicrm_first_name".
-Be sure to enable civicrm on that webform (which you may safely do before, during, or after renaming your field keys).
-For a complete list of field keys, see the function webform_civicrm_get_fields() in the webform_civicrm_utils.inc file.
-They are the keys of the $fields array.
-Or, if you don't like reading code, just create yourself a dummy webform, have webform_civicrm auto-create the fields you want, then copy and paste those field keys into your other form.
+The best way to find the correct field key is by going to an existing civicrm-enabled webform (or create a dummy one) and copy the field key you are looking for.

 WILL CONTACTS AND ACTIVITIES BE CREATED RETROACTIVELY IF I ENABLE THIS MODULE ON AN EXISTING WEBFORM?